Venetian Crusade: Coronation of Baldwin II

-Some "great nobles", whom William of Tyre did not name, were appointed to inform Eustace of his brother's death.
-The elderly Eustace III of Boulogne were offered the throne by these great nobles.
+Some "great nobles", whom William of Tyre did not name, were appointed to inform Eustace of his brother's death and offer him the throne.
 Eustace was at first uninterested as he preferred to rule his safer European holdings in his County of Boulogne rather than risk it all in the Levant.
 He was only convinced to accept it after his courtiers shamed him for not fulfilling his family legacy and duties.
 After he was convinced, Eustace began the journey all the way to the Levant.